IntroCSCI/colorvisionproject-stephaniegloriasm/README.md

 ### Classes

-The class identify stores the primary colors of the chosen file.
-Its member functions are uniqueHColor and isHColor.
+The class IdentifyPColor stores the primary colors of the chosen file.
+Its member functions are primaryHColor and isHColor.
 The functions of it are public, and the variables are private.
 This new class comes with its own files being .cpp and .h
 ```
 using std :: vector;
 using std :: string;

-identify::identify():hColor{""}{}
+IdentifyPColor::IdentifyPColor():hColor{""}{}
 ```